Cedar Flower Boxes

 After the mitered parts dried, I inserted my PVC bottom panel and installed the back panel.
 This back panel was recessed in from the ends of the side panels to allow for, and hide the French cleat.
 To install the French cleat, I glued and screwed it both back panel.

 I added screws to hold the side panels and the back panel together.
 I countersunk galvanized screws and then filled the screw holes with cedar wood plugs and glue.

 Note – in hindsight, I would have installed the back panel to the sides first with domino tenons and glue.
 Constructing the flower box in this sequence would have allowed me to use all tenons and no screws.
 Oh well hindsight is 20/20.

 To finish of the construction I drilled 3/8-inch drainage holes in several places along bottom board of each window box. a rule of thumb is to drill one drain hole, every six square inches, to provide proper drainage.

 Finishing the Cedar Flower Boxes

-I plan on sanding and rounding over all sharp edges on the cedar flower boxes.
+I will plug all of the exposed screw holes with Cedar plugs.
+Then I plan on sanding and rounding over all sharp edges on the cedar flower boxes.
 I’ll then prime and paint [2 coats] all sides to seal it off from moisture.

 Right now there is 18-inches of snow on the ground so I wont be installing these anytime soon!